Flexible PCB , allowing the board to conform to a desired shape, or to flex during its use.

-- Maximum Reliability.
+- Increased stability and reliability.
 A Flexible Printed Circuit Board requires fewer interconnects, which in turn requires fewer contact crimps, connectors and solder joints.
 Simply put, a flexible PCB Board does not contain as many potential sources for failure, which enhances their reliability.

-- Cost Savings.
-Cost-saving advantages of Flexible PCBs include reduced material and packaging demands, lower parts replacement costs and assembly errors that could result in the need for repairs.
+- Effective Cost Control.
+Cost-saving advantages of flexible PCB include reducing material and packaging requirements, reducing component replacement costs and possibly leading to assembly errors requiring maintenance.

 - Elimination of mechanical connectors